 Types of fruit grown within this orchard: Apple and cherry.

-Martha Washington Park is a 9.6-acre hidden gem along the western shore of Lake Washington in south Seattle.
-Sprawling down gentle slopes to the Lake about a mile south of Seward Park, this serene site rewards visitors with several sandy pockets of beach, a large grassy meadow, an old (and new) orchard, and a stand of Garry Oak trees in a thicket of shrubs.
-It’s the perfect little neighborhood get-away for a contemplative stroll or a romantic picnic with views out over Lake Washington.
+Background and history: Martha Washington Park is a 9.6-acre hidden gem along the western shore of Lake Washington.
+Sprawling down gentle slopes to the Lake, this serene site rewards visitors with several sandy pockets of beach, a large grassy meadow, an old (and new) orchard, and a stand of Garry Oak trees in a thicket of shrubs.

-Fires were set every few years to keep the landscapes open and to remove conifers.
-Seattle pioneer E.A.
-Clark first settled on the site of Martha Washington Park, selling it in 1852 to David Graham, who then traded it to his brother Walter.
-Walter planted a large orchard with apple, plum, cherry, pear and chestnut trees.
+Following European colonization, land use changed dramatically.
+E.A.
+Clark was the first to purchase the site of Martha Washington Park, later selling it in 1852 to David Graham, who then traded it to his brother Walter.
+Walter planted a large orchard with apple, plum, cherry, pear, and chestnut trees.
 Asa Mercer eventually bought, then lost, the park site property as payment on an overdue loan.
 John Wilson, a farmer from Massachusetts, built a house near the center of the site in 1866.

 In 1889, Everett T. Smith, a Yale Law School graduate, bought five acres from Wilson and built his home, “Morningside.”
 A member of the School Board and an advocate for troubled youth, Judge Smith, built a youth camp on the site and carved a hollow stairway for the children inside an enormous Madrona tree.